ThisIsBrainDamage/OSC-API/README.md

 So how do you get a token?

-1. First of all you must have access to the API, you can create an account at the create_account endpoint and wait for your account to be enabled.
+1. First of all you must have access to the API, you can't currently make an account and since this project is archived I won't be adding more account either

 2. Next you must make a POST request to the token endpoint.
 In the request data you attach your Username and Password.